 I LOVE mullein.
 I generally wild-craft mine from the mountains around our home, and have even begun cultivating it in our yard.
 I believe it's seriously a wonder plant when it comes to anything to do with the upper respiratory system.
 I use it freely during allergy season as well as when I have that good old stuffy/runny nose going on.
 It's an expectorant, which means it helps break up mucous, as well as having antiseptic properties.
 It also contains mucilage, which means it's great for helping to relieve inflammation.
 It's soothing and safe.

 Safety Considerations: Except for the Yarrow, which should be avoided during pregnancy, these plants are all considered safe to use.

 Where Do I Get My Medicinal Herbs?

-I actually grow or forage for many of the herbs I use quite a bit.
-Otherwise, I can't grow everything, so I go to Starwest Botanicals for quality fresh dried herbs, quick shipping, and great customer service.
-Also, if you want to buy your blended tea and not hassle with making it yourself, you can also get blended teas there too!
+I actually grow or forage for many of the herbs I use often.
+Otherwise, since I can't grow everything I need, I go to Starwest Botanicals for quality fresh dried herbs, quick shipping, and great customer service.
+Also, if you want to buy herbal tea that's already blended and not hassle with making it yourself, you can find some high quality blended teas there too!

 P.S.
-If you are interested in becoming an herbalist and learning all about how to use herbs, please click through on the Herbal Academy Link in the sidebar for more information.
+If you are interested in becoming an herbalist and learning all about how to use herbs, check out The Herbal Academy of New England for classes that will fit your personal needs!
 It's a terrific school, with lots of support, and you can learn at your own pace!

 Gladstar, Rosemary.
 Medicinal Herbs: A Beginner's Guide.